Billy Bell – Banjoist & Jazz Guitarist

 Joe Muddell or Mudelle – Bassist (Right)

-born in 1920 Joe Muddell was an original Club Eleven bass player.
-He began playing at seventeen years of age but his musical career was interrupted by war service in the RAF.
+born in 1920 Joe Muddell was an original Club Eleven Bass player.
+He began playing at 17 years of age but his musical career was interrupted by War Service in the RAF.
 He played with Tito Burns in 1947 before Club Eleven in 1948.
 Then in 1950 became a founder member of the Johnny Dankworth Seven.
-Worked with various groups in the early 1950s before forming his own band in 1952 before long spells with Tommy Whittle and Tony Kinsey in the mid 1950s.
-He than became a prolific free-lance musician with TV, radio and studio work.
+Worked with various groups in the early 1950s before forming his own Band in 1952 before long spells with Tommy Whittle & Tony Kinsey in the mid-1950s.
+He then became a prolific free-lance musician with TV, radio and studio work.

-The Club Eleven was so named because it had 11 founders – business manager Harry Morris and 10 British bebop musicians.
-It was first opened at 41 Great Windmill Street in Soho in 1948, and had 2 House bands one led by Ronnie Scott and the other by John Dankworth.
-Scott’s sidemen included Tony Crombie Lennie Bush, Tommy Pollard, and Hank Shaw, while Dankworth’s included Leon Calvert , Bernie Fenton, Joe Mudell, and Laurie Morgan.
-When Scott toured the U.S., Don Rendell filled his spot.
-Denis Rose organized many of the activities at the club.
-In 1950 the club moved to 50 Carnaby Street, but shuttered a few months after the move as a consequence of a police raid.
+The Club Eleven was so named because it had 11 Founders – Business manager Harry Morris and 10 British Bebop Musicians.
+It was 1st opened at 41 Great Windmill Street in Soho in 1948, and had 2 House Bands one led by Ronnie Scott and the other by John Dankworth.
+Scott’s Sidemen included Tony Crombie Lennie Bush, Tommy Pollard, & Hank Shaw, while Dankworth’s included Leon Calvert, Bernie Fenton, Joe Mudell, & Laurie Morgan.
+When Scott toured the US, Don Rendell filled his spot.
+Denis Rose organised many of the activities at the Club.
+In 1950 the club moved to 50 Carnaby Street, but shuttered a few months after the move as a consequence of a Police Raid.